 - Remember This About Demand Generation Vs. Lead Generation

 Simply put, the purpose of demand generation is to make your business known.
 It’s what grows your audience and creates awareness of your business.
 You can use many strategies to make it happen, many of which are covered in this article.

 B2B demand generation means generating awareness and building your audience within the B2B community.
 Rather than focusing on strategies that target individual consumers, B2B demand generation targets other businesses.

-Just like raising brand awareness with consumers, businesses can create tailored content that generates engagement with other companies and drives traffic to their websites.
+Like raising brand awareness with consumers, businesses can create tailored content that generates engagement with other companies and drives website traffic.
 In short, demand generation is what drives interest in a business, whereas lead generation involves finding potential customers along with their contact information.

 What Is Lead Generation?

-Now that you have an understanding of demand generation, let’s dive into lead generation.
-As we mentioned, demand generation is what raises brand awareness and drives interest in your business, and lead generation identifies contacts with the intent of converting them into paying customers.
+Now that you understand demand generation let’s dive into lead generation.
+As we mentioned, demand generation raises brand awareness and drives interest in your business, and lead generation identifies contacts with the intent of converting them into paying customers.
 Remember, not everyone interested in your business is a quality prospect that will convert into a paying customer.
 Lead generation strategies help identify top prospects for conversion.

 What is lead generation in B2B?